arshiyakharel/weekly-milestones-portfolio/Week-1/README.md

 # Week 1: Python & Tinkercad Basics

 ## Learning Goals
-- [ ] Learn Python variables and arithmetic
+- [ ] Complete the Introduction to Google for Education Python course
 - [x] Explore Tinkercad interface
 - [x] Export STL and take a screenshot
 - [ ] Update GitHub repository with files and README